Application for an Anonymous Survey

 To determine if Qualtrics will support your research methodology, visit the Survey Support section of the ITS web site.

-This statement should be included at the end of all anonymous surveys: "This study has been approved by the Clark Committee for the Rights of Human Participants in Research and Training Programs (IRB).
+This statement should be included at the end of the introdction text for all anonymous surveys: "This study has been approved by the Clark Committee for the Rights of Human Participants in Research and Training Programs (IRB).
 Any questions about human rights issues should be directed to the IRB Chair, Dr. James P. Elliott 508-793-7152."